Rexayo/mograph.gallery/README.md

 - A button that creates a colour palette from the unique to each video.
 - Add user-specific collections, enabling users to create folders of videos unique to their needs, this will be useful for personalized curation.
+- More personalized information to the profile page comprising a bio, profile photo and professional details, which will enable the profile section to be used as a fully functional portfolio.

 ## Technologies Used